Euro zone yields edge up amid mixed signals about monetary policy

 Data on Tuesday showed euro zone producer prices fell more than expected, while consumers cut their inflation expectations.

-Italy's 10-year government bond yield IT10YT=RR rose 1 bp to 4.14%, with the spread between Italian and German 10-year yields DE10IT10=RR -- a gauge of confidence in the euro zone's more indebted countries – at 186 bps.
+Italy's 10-year government bond yield IT10YT=RR rose 2 bps to 4.15%, with the spread between Italian and German 10-year yields DE10IT10=RR - a gauge of confidence in the euro zone's more indebted countries – at 185 bps.

 (Reporting by Stefano Rebaudo, Editing by Conor Humphries)